DENVER | November 21, 2006 | |

 Dividend Policy, page 35

-30. You state that you “intend to distribute as dividends to [y]our common stockholders a substantial portion of the distributions [you] receive from NCM LLC.”
+30. | You state that you intend to distribute as dividends to [y]our common stockholders a substantial portion of the distributions [you] receive from NCM LLC.
 Significantly expand your discussion of the various factors in the first paragraph that would determine the decision to declare dividends.
 Among your revisions, discuss the extent to which debt agreements affect your ability to pay, and the amount of, the dividend.
-Describe the “legal requirements” that restrict your ability to pay dividends.
-Provide further details regarding NCM LLC’s ability to make the distributions to you that will enable your dividends, including the assumptions you have made regarding the distributions.
-Explain what you mean by “free cash flow” and why this non-GAAP item is an appropriate measure for your dividend policy.
-Mention here the “current and anticipated cash needs” that would affect your decision to pay dividends.
+Describe the legal requirements that restrict your ability to pay dividends.
+Provide further details regarding NCM LLCs ability to make the distributions to you that will enable your dividends, including the assumptions you have made regarding the distributions.
+Explain what you mean by free cash flow and why this non-GAAP item is an appropriate measure for your dividend policy.
+Mention here the current and anticipated cash needs that would affect your decision to pay dividends. |

-The Company has revised the disclosure on page 30 to address the Staff’s comments.
+The Company has revised the disclosure on page 30 to address the Staffs comments.

-10 In American Century Companies, Inc./J.P.
+10 | In American Century Companies, Inc./J.P.
 Morgan & Co.
 Incorporated, SEC No-Action Letter (Dec.
-23, 1997), the SEC staff agreed that an issuer’s providing certain special rights to an interest holder, including the right to select two of the board’s ten members and certain special approval and management replacement rights, did not result in the holder having a controlling influence over the management or policies of the issuer.
-The special rights, in that case, generally related to transactions that could significantly alter the issuer’s structure or business as currently conducted, would merely provide the holder with limited consent rights, as opposed to the right to direct affirmatively the activities of the issuer, and were not intended to, and did not, give the holder the right to direct the day-to-day management of the issuer.
+23, 1997), the SEC staff agreed that an issuers providing certain special rights to an interest holder, including the right to select two of the boards ten members and certain special approval and management replacement rights, did not result in the holder having a controlling influence over the management or policies of the issuer.
+The special rights, in that case, generally related to transactions that could significantly alter the issuers structure or business as currently conducted, would merely provide the holder with limited consent rights, as opposed to the right to direct affirmatively the activities of the issuer, and were not intended to, and did not, give the holder the right to direct the day-to-day management of the issuer. |

-11 Courts have indicated that a limited liability company managing member’s interest does not become a security solely because other members have certain management and voting rights.
+11 | Courts have indicated that a limited liability company managing members interest does not become a security solely because other members have certain management and voting rights.
 See, e.g., Nelson and Black Diamond Advisors, supra fn.
-2.
+2. |

-31. In addition, indicate the other business purposes or operating needs for which you will not apply your available cash given your intention to use the cash to pay dividends.
+31. | In addition, indicate the other business purposes or operating needs for which you will not apply your available cash given your intention to use the cash to pay dividends. |

-The Company has revised the disclosure on page 30 to address the Staff’s comments.
+The Company has revised the disclosure on page 30 to address the Staffs comments.

 Dilution, page 37

-32. Quantify the further dilution to new investors that will occur upon exercise of your stock options that will be outstanding immediately following the offering.
+32. | Quantify the further dilution to new investors that will occur upon exercise of your stock options that will be outstanding immediately following the offering. |

 The Company has revised the disclosure to insert a placeholder on page 32 for the amount of additional dilution to new investors that would occur if all stock options outstanding at the time of completion of the offering were exercised.
 The Company will revise the prospectus to disclose this amount as soon as such information can be determined.

-Management’s Discussion and Analysis, page 52
+Managements Discussion and Analysis, page 52

-33. Refer to the discussion of the historical financial statements on page 24.
+33. | Refer to the discussion of the historical financial statements on page 24.
 We note that the historical financial statements of RCM and NCN include screen access charges at different rates that those in effect after the formation of NCM LLC and that the rates will change again after completion of the financing transaction and reorganization.
-Please revise management’s discussion and analysis to discuss the comparative historical financial statements, explaining any differences in revenues and expenses in light of these changes, rather than only discussing total advertising contract value and total operating expenses.
-Please expand the discussion so that the reader can fully understand the impact of the changing related party agreements and the related revenues and expenses from period to period.
+Please revise managements discussion and analysis to discuss the comparative historical financial statements, explaining any differences in revenues and expenses in light of these changes, rather than only discussing total advertising contract value and total operating expenses.
+Please expand the discussion so that the reader can fully understand the impact of the changing related party agreements and the related revenues and expenses from period to period. |

-The Company has revised the management’s discussion and analysis section to include additional discussion of the historical financial statements to explain differences in revenues and expenses and the changes in related party agreements.
+The Company has revised the managements discussion and analysis section to include additional discussion of the historical financial statements to explain differences in revenues and expenses and the changes in related party agreements.

-34. Please include audited financial statements of the registrant, NCM, Inc. Also, disclose the relevant factors that you considered in determining the basis for consolidation of NCM LLC.
+34. | Please include audited financial statements of the registrant, NCM, Inc. Also, disclose the relevant factors that you considered in determining the basis for consolidation of NCM LLC. |

 NCM Inc. has been incorporated but has not yet been capitalized.
 After it has been capitalized, audited financial statements will be provided by amendment.
-Disclosure of the Company’s basis for consolidation of NCM LLC has been added to Note 8 to the pro forma balance sheet on page 41.
+Disclosure of the Companys basis for consolidation of NCM LLC has been added to Note 8 to the pro forma balance sheet on page 41.

 Overview, page 52

-35. The Commission’s Interpretive Release No. 33-8350, “Commission Guidance Regarding Management’s Discussion and Analysis of Financial Condition and Results of Operations,” located on our website at http://www.sec.gov/rules/interp/33-8350.htm, suggests that companies identify and disclose known trends, events, demands, commitments and uncertainties that are reasonably likely to have a material effect on financial condition or operating performance.
-Please consider expanding the Overview section to address any known trends or uncertainties that could materially affect your results of operations in the future, such as trends in your industry, including declining attendance over the past several years; technological threats to your industry, including reduced or eliminated “release windows”; developments within your own corporate structure that might impact your revenue model and growth, such as the shift from quarterly to monthly payments under the exhibitor services agreements and the quantified impact of this shift; the increased debt load that will exist in connection with the new $725 million term loan; and the addition of the Century theatre circuit and the expected impact of this.
-These are examples only and are not meant to be exhaustive.
+35. | The Commissions Interpretive Release No. 33-8350, Commission Guidance Regarding Managements Discussion and Analysis of Financial Condition and Results of Operations, located on our website at http://www.sec.gov/rules/interp/33-8350.htm, suggests that companies identify and disclose known trends, events, demands, commitments and uncertainties that are reasonably likely to have a material effect on financial condition or operating performance.
+Please consider expanding the Overview section to address any known trends or uncertainties that could materially affect your results of operations in the future, such as trends in your industry, including declining attendance over the past several years; technological threats to your industry, including reduced or eliminated release windows; developments within your own corporate structure that might impact your revenue model and growth, such as the shift from quarterly to monthly payments under the exhibitor services agreements and the quantified impact of this shift; the increased debt load that will exist in connection with the new $725 million term loan; and the addition of the Century theatre circuit and the expected impact of this.
+These are examples only and are not meant to be exhaustive. |

-The Company has expanded the “Overview” section of the MD&A on pages 48-50 to include additional discussion of known trends, events, demands or uncertainties that could materially affect its results of operations in the future.
+The Company has expanded the Overview section of the MD&A on pages 48-50 to include additional discussion of known trends, events, demands or uncertainties that could materially affect its results of operations in the future.

-36. Address what changes in your results of operations, liquidity and capital resources, and trends you expect as a result of your reorganization from a private company to a public company.
-It is important for investors to understand your historical financial information when you were a private company and whether and the extent to which management expects the trends and results of
+36. | Address what changes in your results of operations, liquidity and capital resources, and trends you expect as a result of your reorganization from a private company to a public company.
+It is important for investors to understand your historical financial information when you were a private company and whether and the extent to which management expects the trends and results of |

 operations to continue or change as a public company.
 In this regard, we note your risk factor on page 23 regarding the increase in costs as a result of becoming a public company.